antonioacsj/hush/README.md

 ### Very Important!

 Obs: The block size in verification process has to be the same of generation (of course!).
 So, this information is showed in result and, by default, its 50MB.

-When save the hash, save the blocksize information too.
+**<span style="color: red;">When save the hash, save the blocksize information too.</span>**

 ## Supported Algorithms